-Like a desperado who is riddled with bullets but just won't stop, Tinhorn Flats remains open.
+Like a desperado who's riddled with bullets but just won't stop, Tinhorn Flats remains open.

 The latest chapter in this saga finds the Burbank Fire Department showing up at Tinhorn Flats on Wednesday night to remove a padlock... one that city officials had placed there earlier that morning.